IBM-MIL/MILAlertView/README.md

 MILAlertView
 =======================

-MILAlertView is a simple to use, minimal setup, reusable UI component built in Swift to display a __customizable alert banner__.
+MILAlertView is a simple to use, minimal setup, reusable UI component built in Swift to display a __customizable alert banner__ for iOS.
 It features two beautifully animated styles available out of the box:

 <p align="center">
 <img src="classic_banner.gif"  alt="Drawing" height=100 border=1 /></p>